oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 tags: AI logic
 ---

-This is a brief description of my solution to the "Tiling Agents" problem (about using formal logic for safety rules to govern general-purpose machine intelligence).
+This is a brief description of my solution to the "Tiling Agents" problem [YH2013] (about using formal logic for safety rules to govern general-purpose machine intelligence).

 (It elaborates some emails I sent to a few potentially-interested people around February 2014.)

+This is a draft, and could use some better organization, condensing, and perhaps more background information.
-At some later date I might extend the background description (and add desirable references), but for now I am not trying very hard to make this post understandable or interesting except to someone already familiar with that problem and with certain related topics.
+For now, I am not trying very hard to make this post understandable or interesting except to someone already familiar with the Tiling Agents problem and with certain related topics.

-(This is a draft, and could probably use some better organization and condensing, plus there are one or more xxx's marking places which need fixing.
-Update 10/27: fixed typos.)
+It also has one or more xxx's marking places which need fixing.

+[Update 1, 10/27: fixed typos.
+Update 2: added reference [YH2013],
+and discussion (at end) of how this solution differs from related "failed solutions" discussed there (also other minor changes).]

 ### summary of solution (for people who already know the problem)